How Videos Goes Viral: the role of audience networks

 Metric #5: Modularity, or “fragmentedness”

 The memes that spread faster could do so because the audiences that engaged with them were highly interconnected.
-But how are this connections organised?
+But how are this connections organized?
 To do this we used another social network analysis metric called Modularity.
 This describes how fragmented the network is and how many sub-communities can be detected based on the density of mutual social connections within clusters of users.

 The lower the modularity, the less fragmented the audience is into sub-communities, the more cohesive it is and the easier to reach it is.
 Not surprisingly, the audiences of the Spiker memes are the most cohesive ones, while the audiences of the Grower memes are the most fragmented ones.
 Cohesiveness and fragmentation becomes much easier to understand when looking at the total number of communities identified within each audience.